grafana/tempo/integration/microservices/README.md

 # tempo-load-test

-This example aims to make it easier to measure and analyze tempo performance in micro-services mode.
-There are already many examples for running tempo under load, but they use the single-binary approach and are not representative of what is occurring in larger installations.
-Here tempo is run with separate containers for distributor and ingesters, and replication factor = 3, meaning that the distributor will mirror all incoming traces to 3 ingesters.
+This example aims to make it easier to measure and analyze Tempo performance in micro-services mode.
+There are already many examples for running Tempo under load, but they use the single-binary approach and are not representative of what is occurring in larger installations.
+Here Tempo is run with separate containers for distributor and ingesters, and replication factor = 3, meaning that the distributor will mirror all incoming traces to 3 ingesters.